samuelgallo/full-stack-application/README.md

 Open [http://localhost:3334/graphql](http://localhost:3334/graphql) with your browser to see the GraphQl of Classroom.

 Open [http://localhost:3332/graphql](http://localhost:3332/graphql) with your browser to see the integration GraphQl for the Purchases and Classroom.

+Open [http://localhost:8080](http://localhost:8080) with your browser to see the UI for Apache Kafka.